 We are a global public safety technology and services company organized in March 2016 delivering modern policing solutions to law enforcement and security personnel.
+We are a mission-driven organization focused on improving public safety encounters and outcomes.
 We began sales of our first public safety product, the BolaWrap 100 remote restraint device, in late 2018.
 In October 2021 we released a new generation product, the BolaWrap 150.
 The BolaWrap 150 is electronically deployed and is more robust, smaller, lighter and simpler to deploy than the BolaWrap 100 that is being phased out.
+In 2020 we added a new solution to our public safety technologies, which is our virtual reality training platform - Wrap Reality.
+Wrap Reality is now sold to law enforcement agencies for simulation training as well as corrections departments for the societal reentry scenarios.